vatesfr/xen-orchestra/docs/xoa.md

 ## Timezone

 You can verify if your time is correctly set with the `date` command.
-To set XOA to your current timezone, use `dpkg-reconfigure tzdata`.
+To set XOA to your current timezone, use `sudo dpkg-reconfigure tzdata`.

 ## Restart the service